Multiple Instance Verification: Multi-instance verification (MIV): problem definition and an interpretation of attention scores

 \begin{restatable}[Variables incorporated in the attention scores]{proposition}{fstprop} Assuming that all random variables are valued in standard Borel spaces and Assumption \ref{ass1} holds,

 \end{restatable} See Appendix~\ref{prop1proof} for the proof.

-In particular, conditioning on $V^{Target}$ alone can only reduce the ability to identify key instances correctly.
-This is important because tackling MI verification using naive combinations of Siamese networks and SOTA attention-based MIL models does not incorporate the information from the query into attention.
-In contrast, our approach uses both the query instance and the target bag to model the attention scores, and Proposition~\ref{prop1} provides a theoretical foundation for it.
+In particular, conditioning on $V^{Target}$ alone can only reduce the ability to correctly identify key instances.
+This is important because tackling MIV using naive combinations of Siamese networks and SOTA attention-based MIL models does not incorporate the information from the query into attention.
+In contrast, our approach uses both the query instance and the target bag to model the attention scores, and Proposition~\ref{prop1} (including Assumption \ref{ass1}) provides a theoretical foundation for it.